skillrepos/ai-sdlc/labs.md

 ![Viewing app files](./images/sdlc85.png?raw=true "Viewing app files")

 <br><br><br>
 2. Let's see how we can create a standalone index for the code that the AI can leverage to get more details.
 In the *extra* directory in the project are a set of python tools for this.
 Run the command below to create a standalone index using ChromaDB for our code.
-(If you want to understand more about how these work, you can look at the actual code in the Python files in *extra*). **This will take several minutes to run**.
+(If you want to understand more about how these work, you can look at the actual code in the Python files in *extra*). **This will take a little time to run**.
  <br><br>
 ```
 python ../extra/index_code.py